Faculty of Economics and Administrative Sciences

 MAN-105 Business

-The main objective of this course is to teach students the philosophy, concepts and practical tools of starting and managing a business.
+The main objective of this course is to teach students philosophy, concepts and practical tools of starting and managing a business.
 To achieve these outcomes, the course covers topics such as risk taking and profit making in a dynamic business environment, how the economy affects business, doing business in global markets, ethical and socially responsible behavior, types of business ownership, and business management.

 OSD-131 Financial Literacy